divvun/kbdgen-archived/doc/android.osx.md

 1. Run `export ANDROID_SDK="~/sdks/android-sdk-macosx"`, replacing the string with where you put the directory.
 2. In the `softkbdgen` directory, run `python3.4 softkbdgen.py --help` to see the help text.

-An example: `python3.4 softkbdgen.py --target android project.yaml`
+An example: `python3.4 softkbdgen.py --repo local/path/to/giella-ime --target android project.yaml`

+You can also substitute a local path to a git repo to the remote path and the application will automatically check it out for you.

 # Examples